The decline bench press can be an effective exercise to improve the development of your lower pecs.

 The straight bar serratus pulldown is a similar variation to the dumbbell serratus pull-over.
 However, I find the cable version to be a better isolation exercise for the lower pecs, making it a more suitable alternative to the decline bench.

-Additionally, the reason why I prefer the cable pulldown versus the dumbbell pull-over is that you can take a wider grip on the cables.
+Additionally, I prefer the cable pulldown versus the dumbbell pullover because you can take a wider grip on the cables.
 In this wider grip, you can activate your lower pecs more.

 How To Do It